 The pungent, refreshing flavor of the mint combined with the sharpness of the vinegar creates a delicious mixture.
-It is perfect for pairing with lamb, which is why it is an iconic British combination!
+It is perfect for pairing with lamb, which is why it is an iconic British combination.

-🥘 Mint Sauce Ingredients
+🥘 Ingredients

-- Sugar - 1 tablespoon of sugar.
+- Sugar - 1 tablespoon of granulated white sugar or raw sugar (demerara sugar).

 - Water - 3 tablespoons of boiling water.